 How Did It All Begin?

-The festival actually started at the end of World War II with its touristic interest beginning in 2002.
-Although there is some debate around how the festival started, it is believed that it began with a group of young people in the main square of Buñol.
+The festival actually started at the end of World War II, with its touristic interest beginning in 2002.
+Although there is some debate about how the festival started, it is believed that it began with a group of young people in the main square of Buñol.
 In 1945 locals were watching a parade of giants, when suddenly a group of people started a fight with the nearest thing they could get their hands on: the tomatoes on a nearby vegetable stand.

 What Happens at La Tomatina?

-Due to its popularity and world-wide recognition, coaches leave from several points in Spain including: Valencia, Barcelona, Madrid and more.
+Due to its popularity and worldwide recognition, coaches leave from several points in Spain including Valencia, Barcelona, Madrid and more.
 With different types of tickets, each package varies.
 The best-sellers include paella, a Valencian special, a Tomatina commemorative t-shirt and access to the fun zone which is full of music and surprises.

 It wouldn’t be a Spanish celebration without ham.
 The fun kicks off at 10am with a competition involving the palo jamón – the ham pole.
 Participants climb up a wooden pole covered in greasy ham which is placed in the town square.
 With crowds singing and cheering in encouragement, the objective is to reach a leg of ham at the top of the pole which the winner gets to keep.